f1337/f1337.github.io/music/playlists.md

 # playlists

 In my teens, and early 20s, I would make mixtapes for friends.
-I fell out of the habit when I went digital with music, and my friends were still using tape.
-Early mp3s sounded like garbage when transferred to tape.
+I fell out of the habit when I went digital with music, and my friends were still rocking cassettes: Early mp3s sounded like garbage when transferred to tape.
 I've recently started making playlists, to satisfy a similar creative desire.
-Unless otherwise stated, I loosely apply the constraint: "the song is in my library, or if it is not already there, it should be".
+Unless otherwise stated, I loosely apply the constraint: "The song is in my library, or if it is not already there, it should be".
 Without further ado…

 <article class="playlist" markdown="1">